srmainwaring/gz-python/README.md

 ### Protobuf generated Python libraries

-There are some issues when using the C++ implementation of the generated Python protobuf library.
-The `brew` installation of `protobuf` will default to use the C++ implementation.
-To enable the Python implementation set the environment variable before building the project:
+The `brew` installation of `protobuf` defaults to use the C++ implementation of the generated Python protobuf library.
+When using this with `pybind11_protobuf` there are some cases when C++ wrapped protobuf objects returned from an extension module are not recognised as their Python equivalents.
+The Python implementation will work in these cases and to enable this set the following environment variable before building the project:

 ```bash
 export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python